 Robot Usability and Process Reconfigurability

-In the last few years, the development of new robots with sophisticated skills in terms of handling, vision and comprehension of the surrounding environment is driving a new industrial revolution.
-With Industry 4.0, production lines are characterized by an ongoing renewal, which is headed towards automation and artificial intelligence.
+In recent years, the development of new robots with refined manipulation, vision and understanding capabilities of their surroundings is driving a new industrial revolution.
+With the advent of Industry 4.0, production lines are characterized by a constant renewal that points towards automation and artificial intelligence.